Exercise 2 : Unity Project

 The Task

 Your actual task in this exercise will be quite simple: Fix the Game.
 But first, I would advise you to look over the example project and get acquainted with the Unity Editor.
 The project is setup with some basic directory hierarchy, universal rendering pipeline (URP), and resources.
+The basics of the Unity Editor will be explained during the regular weekly lectures.
 To further help with getting to know the basics of Unity, some of the following links may be of use:

+To start with, you should find out how to use the Main Viewport, what is the Hierarchy, and how to Run the Game.
 Any time you have a problem, Google is your friend.
 Can’t remember how to recover Component from a GameObject?
 Try Google!
-Or, if you are really lost, contact me by e-mail (Tomas Polasek : ).
+Or, if you are really lost, contact me by e-mail (Tomas Polasek : ) or reach out after the weekly lecture.

 Now that you are more familiar with the Unity Editor, you should try running the game to find what is wrong with it.
 Do so now by pressing the Play button (right-pointing triangle on top of the screen).
 As you can probably feel, there are many problems with this little game - just to name a few: